-Sheepadoodles go by several names, including Sheep-a-poo, Sheeppoo, Sheepdoodle, and Sheepdogpoo.
-Despite their unfortunate status as a designer breed, you can find these mixed breed dogs in shelters and rescues, so remember to adopt!
+Sheepadoodles go by many names, including Sheep-a-poo, Sheeppoo, Sheepdoodle, and Sheepdogpoo.
+Despite their status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 These adorable pups make great family dogs, as well as companions for single-person households.
 Due to their natural ability to read human emotions so well, they very often make great therapy or emotional support dogs.
 If you want a lovable, protective, and energetic pooch who will always keep you entertained and your home safe, the Sheepadoodle may be the right dog for you!

-See below for all Saint Berdoodle facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Saint Berdoodles!

 Sheepadoodle Mixed Dog Breed Pictures